NewAmazingPVP/AutoUpdatePlugins/README.md

 - The default branch has commits newer than the latest (pre)release by `behavior.autoCompile.branchNewerMonths` months.

 Builds use project wrappers (`gradlew`/`mvnw`) when present, falling back to system `gradle`/`mvn`.

+To force a source build for a repository link, append `?autobuild=true` to the GitHub URL in `list.yml`.

 ## Commands